-SGHH3259 - Industrial Training - Practical
+SBEH4258 - Industrial Training - Practical

-Students are placed in practical training centres at various government and private agencies throughout Malaysia and abroad.
-They are exposed to practical aspects of real estate valuation and management.
-The details of industrial training are included in the Rule Book published by the Faculty.
+This course is designed are to expose students to the various aspects of industrial practices and ethics and also to apply the training knowledge.
+Students will be placed in practical training centres at various government and private agencies throughout Malaysia and abroad.
+They are exposed to practical aspect of real estate.
+The details of industrial training are included in the Rule Book published by the faculty and university.

-SGHH3263 - Industrial Training - Seminar
+SBEH4264 - Industrial Training - Seminar

-This course exposes students to the real situations of the profession.
-Students are placed at various government and private agencies within or outside Malaysia.
-They are exposed to all aspects of real estate valuation and management.
-Students are required to do a presentation on the related topics and to submit individual reports to be evaluated by the panel appointed by the department.
-The details of industrial training are included in the Rule Book published by the Faculty.
+This course is designed are to expose students to the various aspects of industrial practices and ethics and also to apply the training knowledge.
+Students will be placed in practical training centres at various government and private agencies throughout Malaysia and abroad.
+They are exposed to practical aspect of real estate.
+The details of industrial training are included in the Rule Book published by the faculty and university.